Penn Carey Law - Logo

 Manish Namireddy L’23

 “Penn Carey Law’s cross-disciplinary program allowed me to take a variety of intellectual property-focused classes and seminars, as well as engineering entrepreneurship classes.
 I also participated in the Detkin Intellectual Property & Technology Legal Clinic where I provided pro bono IP counsel to emerging companies.
-I believe these experiences will make me a more effective counselor to my future clients.”
+I believe these experiences will make me a more effective counselor.”

 Students pursuing a joint degree typically spend their first year at the Law School and second year at Penn Engineering.
 In years three and four, students take classes in both schools and participate in a capstone course on Technology and Policy co-taught by faculty from both schools.